-and matrices $v_i(y)$ are different solutions of $(1+1)$--dimensional linear Shr\"odinger equation with arbitrary Hermitian potential.
+Matrices $v_i(y)$ are distinct solutions of the $(1+1)$-dimensional linear Shr\"odinger equation with an arbitrary Hermitian potential $M$.

-Now substituting (\ref{mphi},\ref{mpsi}) directly in (\ref{mfrob}) and (\ref{dT}) and then in the formula for $v_{m+1}$ from~(\ref{mdetk}) we find the $m$--soliton solution of the matrix DSE.
-We do not write down the corresponding expression, because it can be easily received, but is too large to represent it here.
+Substituting (\ref{mphi}) and (\ref{mpsi}) into (\ref{mfrob}) and (\ref{dT}) and then into the formula for $v_{m+1}$ from~(\ref{mdetk}), we find the $m$--soliton solution of the matrix Davey-Stewartson equation.
+We do not write the explicit expression for the solution, because it can easily be derived, but is too long to be presented here.